 There was a restaurant onsite as well as a bar.
 The supermarket had fresh bread every morning and we chose to BBQ most evenings which was very convenient since Kipper was only just over a year old.
 You can read my full review here.

-Not only that it has a supermarket onsite but it also has numerous other amenities including a bakery, ice cream parlour, pharmacy and newsagents.
+Not only that it has a supermarket onsite but it also has numerous other amenities.
+Including a bakery, ice cream parlour, pharmacy and newsagents.
 The Parc is around 40km from Venice so perfect for a visit as well as the island of Murano.
-There is also a waterpark near by although with all the slides and splashdown on the parc I don’t think it will be needed!
+There is also a waterpark near by.
+Although with all the slides and splashdown on the parc I don’t think it will be needed!
 We visited this park in May 2019 you can read our review here.

 Have you visited Eurocamp?
 Which destinations can you recommend please let me know your ideas in the comments below.